fatred/problemofnetworkdotcom/content/posts/vault-tls-with-network-appliances/index.md

       insecure: False
 ```

+> You can just remove the comments on the file I put in the repo obvs.

-with _this_ information we are now able to make **trusted** connections to the gNMI server on each device, and get/set stuff on the device.
+With _this_ information we are now able to make **trusted** connections to the gNMI server on each device, and get/set stuff on the device.
 Lets test that with our `show-version.py`

 ```python
 from nornir import InitNornir